PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   the same index.
 This preserves valid ordering while making invalid- permutation rejection a complete no-op instead of retaining the former partial DQ/Mean metadata mutation.
+- Pseudo-LeakyReLU fusion remains an exact ordered grammar rather than a commutative algebraic matcher: positive RELU is SUB input zero and the scaled negative branch is input one.
+Only MUL's singleton alpha may swap sides.
+The retained SUB is converted through indexed type/input updates and its options, axis semantics, version, and ONNX provenance are reset to the same defaults as a fresh `OperatorIR`; all four private producers are then removed in one batch compaction.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no